-The 2017 Company-wide cash bonus plan, which is designed to reward employees for the achievement of certain key business objectives, provides for a cash award to all executive and non-executive level employees, including each named executive officer.
-Each named executive officer was granted an award, which was determined as described herein.
-As soon as practical after the year is completed, our CN&G Committee reviews actual performance against the performance goals established by the CN&G Committee for the year and determines subjectively what it believes to be the appropriate level of the award, if any, for the named executive officers and the other executive and non-executive level employees.
-The payout of the award ranges based upon position from 80% to 100% of target for each named executive officer.
-The sum of the target awards of all the participants in the 2017 Company-wide cash bonus plan, including named executives, is utilized to determine an award pool, and the sum of all the awards granted to participants, including named executives other than the CEO, cannot exceed the award pool without the consent of the CN&G Committee.
+The 2018 Company-wide annual cash bonus plan, which is designed to reward employees for the achievement of certain key business objectives, provides for a cash award to all executive and non-executive level employees, including each named executive officer.
+Each named executive officer was granted a cash bonus award, which was determined as described herein.
+After the year is completed, our CN&G Committee reviews actual performance against the performance goals established by the CN&G Committee for the year and determines subjectively what it believes to be the appropriate level of the award, if any, for the named executive officers and the other executive and non-executive level employees.
+For the named executive officers, the amount of the individual awards ranges from 80% to 100% of target based upon position.
+The sum of the target awards of all the participants in the 2018 Company-wide cash bonus plan, including named executive officers, is utilized to determine an award pool, and the sum of all the awards granted to participants, including named executive officers other than the CEO, cannot exceed the award pool without the consent of the CN&G Committee.
 The amount of the target award for Mr. Poneman was 100% of base salary and the amount of the target award for each of Messrs.
-Greene and Dyke was 80% of base salary.
+Dyke and Greene was 80% of base salary.

-In March 2018, our CN&G Committee reviewed the performance of the Company against the 2017 goals and objectives and determined that the award pool would be paid at 100.6% of the target level, and the CEO provided recommendations on how the award pool would be allocated amongst the participants, including the named executive officers, other than as to himself.
-The amounts awarded to each named executive officer for 2017 performance are set forth in the Summary Compensation Table in the column entitled "Non-Equity Incentive Plan Compensation."
+In April 2019, our CN&G Committee reviewed the performance of the Company against the 2018 goals and objectives and determined that the award pool would be paid at 107% of the target level, and the CEO provided recommendations on how the award pool would be allocated amongst the participants, including the named executive officers, other than as to himself.
+The amounts awarded to each named executive officer for 2018 performance are set forth in the Summary Compensation Table in the column entitled "Non-Equity Incentive Plan Compensation."